microsoft/live-share/docs/getting-started.md

     **Visual Studio:** If you need to use alternate credentials for this sharing session only, you can right click on the Share button and select "Share As..." instead.

-	You will also see the "Share" button (VS) / status bar icons (VS Code) transition to convey a "Share State".
-See [share states](#share-states) for more information on what this looks like.
+	You will also see the "Share" button (VS) / status bar icons (VS Code) transition to convey a "Session State".
+See [session states](#session-states) for more information on what this looks like.

     Note that if you need to get the invite link again after you've started sharing, you can copy it to the clipboarda once again by doing the following:

-	- **VS:** Click on the Share / Share State button and select "Copy Link"
+	- **VS:** Click on the Share / Session State button and select "Copy Link"
-	- **VS Code**: Click the share state status bar icon and select "Start a Collaboration Session" again.
+	- **VS Code**: Click the session state status bar icon and select "Start a Collaboration Session" again.

 4. **Send someone the invite link**